ThasianX/ElegantCalendar/README.md

 This is just a convenience to handle the shortcomings of the `@Published` wrapper which doesn't support `didSet`.
 Conform to this if you need to do things when a month is displayed or date changes.

+## Use Cases

+The following aspects of `ElegantCalendarManager` can be used:

+`var currentMonth: Date` - The current month displayed on the calendar view.

+`var selectedDate: Date?` - The date selected on the calendar view, if any.

+`var isShowingYearView: Bool` - Whether the year view is showing.
+If false, the month view is showing.

+`func scrollToMonth(_ month: Date, animated: Bool = true)` - Scroll back to a certain month, animated or not.
+No date is selected in the process.

+`func scrollBackToToday(animated: Bool = true)` - Scroll back to today, animated or not.
+Today's date is selected in the process.

+`func scrollToDay(_ day: Date, animated: Bool = true)` - Scroll back to a certain date, animated or not.
+The date is selected in the process.

 ## Demos

 The demo shown in the GIF can be checked out on [example repo](https://github.com/ThasianX/ElegantCalendar/tree/master/Example).